 Prevention is another way we assist patients from obtaining further injury.
 Educating patients during physical therapy and teaching them safe and proper use of assistive devices helps reduce the likelihood of new or repeat injury.
 We also work closely with patients to teach them how to best protect their joints during activity to avoid new injuries.

-From a sprained ankle to a hip replacement or any orthopaedic injury The Frank F Mohr Therapy Center staff can get you back to doing what you love to do.
+From a sprained ankle to a hip replacement or any orthopedic injury the Frank F. Mohr Therapy Center staff can get you back to enjoying the life you love without pain.

 Read Patient Story